-This p-value calculator is a tool that can help you determine the p-value in the standard normal distribution.
-It is defined as the probability of obtaining a result equal or more "extreme" than the observed one.
+This p-value calculator is a tool that can help you determine the p-value of a standard normal distribution.
+It is defined as the probability of obtaining a result equal to or more "extreme" than the observed one.
 Read on to learn how to find the p-value and what is the p-value formula.

 Standard normal distribution

-Normal distribution, also known as the Gaussian distribution, is a continuous probability distribution.
-It is often used in natural and social sciences.
+The normal distribution, also known as the Gaussian distribution, is a continuous probability distribution.
+It is often used in the natural and social sciences.

 A variant of normal distribution is the standard normal distribution.
-It is a special case, in which the mean of all values is equal to 0, and the standard deviation to 1.
+It is a special case, in which the mean of all values is equal to 0, and the standard deviation is equal to 1.
 The total area under the probability density function is also equal to 1.
-Hence, the area under this graph between any two x-values is equivalent to probability of the experimental result being in this given range.
+Hence, the area under this graph between any two x-values is equivalent to the probability that the experimental result is in this given range.

-How to find the p-value?P-value is the probability that a result will be equal or more extreme that the observed one.
+How to find the p-value?The p-value is the probability that a result will be equal to or more extreme than the observed one.
 As probability is equivalent to the area under the graph, p-value is the area under the probability density function to the right of the observed value.